-and 163) with their extraordinary external resemblance to fishes.
+is afforded by the whales, dolphins and porpoises (Figs. 101 and 161) with their extraordinary external resemblance to fishes.
 The fore limbs, as we have already seen, are modified to form paddles, but they retain the pentadactyl structure and are thus totally different from the fins of fishes, which have never reached the pentadactyl stage.
-The hind limbs have completely disappeared, but vestiges of the limb bones and their supporting girdle, which in some cases are found buried deeply beneath the skin in the pelvic region (Fig. 103, f, p), still bear witness to their former presence.
+The hind limbs have completely disappeared, but vestiges of the limb bones and their supporting girdle, which in some cases are found buried deeply beneath the skin in the pelvic region (Fig. 101, f, p), still bear witness to their former presence.
 The powerful tail fin has obviously no real relationship to the tail fin of a fish, for it lies horizontally instead of vertically.
 There are, of course, no gills, as in fishes, but the animal comes to the surface to breathe air by means of lungs.

-Fig. 105.-The seven cervical Vertebræ

-of a Whale, fused together in one

-Mass.
-(From Reynolds' "Vertebrate
+FIG. 103.-The seven cervical Vertebrae of a Whale, fused together in one Mass.
+(From Reynolds' "Vertebrate Skeleton.")

-Skeleton.")

 Not only is the whale not a fish, but it belongs to the group of vertebrates most remote from fishes.
 It is a warm - blooded mammal, suckling its young and exhibiting other characteristically mammalian features.
-It has seven cervical vertebræ, a number which is curiously constant throughout the mammalian series, but owing to the extreme shortness of the neck these vertebræ are all crushed together to form practically a single bone (Fig. 105).
-In the giraffe we also find seven cervical vertebræ, but they are all greatly elongated in accordance with the enormous length of the neck (Fig. 106).
+It has seven cervical vertebræ, a number which is curiously constant throughout the mammalian series, but owing to the extreme shortness of the neck these vertebræ are all crushed together to form practically a single bone (Fig. 103).
+In the giraffe we also find seven cervical vertebræ, but they are all greatly elongated in accordance with the enormous length of the neck (Fig. 104).
 On the hypothesis of special creation we should certainly have expected the whale to have fewer vertebræ in its neck than the giraffe, and we can only suppose that the number seven has been inherited from some common mammalian ancestor.
 The resemblance of the whale to the fish, in short, is simply due to the fact that both have acquired the external form best adapted for an active aquatic life.